elysiajs/documentation/docs/patterns/mount.md

 - Remix Function Handler
 - etc.

-Which means you can run all of the above code to interlop with Elysia all in a single server, or reused and existing function all in one deployment, no need to setting up Reverse Proxy for handling multiple server.
+Which means you can run all of the above code to interlop with Elysia all in a single server, or re-used and existing functions all in one deployment, no need to set up a Reverse Proxy for handling multiple servers.

 If the framework also support a **.mount** function, you can deeply nested a framework that support it infinitely.
 ```ts